hideya/mcp-langchain-tools/README.md

 const { tools, cleanup } = await convertMcpToLangchainTools(mcpServers);
 ```

-The utility function initializes all the MCP server connections concurrently,
+The utility function initializes all specified MCP servers in parallel,
 and returns LangChain Tools (`tools: DynamicStructuredTool[]`)
 by gathering all the available MCP server tools,
 and by wrapping them into [LangChain Tools](https://js.langchain.com/docs/how_to/tool_calling/).